Sunday, February 26, 2023

 Purnell tells Virginia's story in short chapters, with black and white photographs of many significant people involved in Virginia's work in France and important people in her life in the post-war period.
 The author also provides Notes giving sources for the information in each chapter, a Bibliography and an Index.

 Agent Most Wanted is an engaging story about one of the most significant but probably under-acknowledged heroes of the Second World War.
-Well-written and well worth the read.
+It is well-written, well-researched and highly recommended!

 Book Details: